Simon Koech

 Simon Kiprop Koech (born 10 June 2003) is a Kenyan track and field athlete.
-In 2023 and 2025 he won Kenyan Athletics Championships in the 3000m Steeplechase.
+In 2023, 2025, and 2026 he won Kenyan Athletics Championships in the 3000m Steeplechase.

-Career
+Biography

 Koech won a bronze medal at the 2021 World Athletics U20 Championships in the 3000m Steeplechase behind compatriot Amos Serem who won gold.
 In May 2023, he surprised five-time champion Benjamin Kigen to win the Kenyan Defence Forces Championship in the 3000m Steeplechase.